-Mackenzie McKee Joins ‘Teen Mom OG’ For Season 10, Discusses Co-Stars’ Reactions
+Mackenzie McKee Joins ‘Teen Mom OG’ For Season 10, Discusses Costars’ Reactions

 “It’s like I was given an opportunity and then it was taken from me, and I didn’t really get to tell my story,” Mackenzie explained on August 5.
 “I’m really excited to pick up where I left off and continue telling my story.”

-Following the end of the series, Mackenzie said she began wondering what she should do with her life and where her life was going.
-Luckily, after feeling as if she was at rock bottom, Mackenzie decided to launch a workout video brand and tied the knot with her now-husband Josh McKee, the father of her three kids.
+Following the end of the series, Mackenzie said she began wondering what she should do with her life and where it was going.
+Luckily, after feeling as if she was at rock bottom, Mackenzie decided to launch a workout video brand and tied the knot with her now-husband, Josh McKee, the father of her three kids.

 Now, after establishing herself as a focused wife, mother, and businesswoman, Mackenzie is preparing to share her marriage struggles with her new audience, as well as her mother Angie Doutit’s battle with stage four lung cancer.